dmbates/BEDFiles.jl/README.md

 [*single-nucleotide polymorphism*](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) (SNP) positions for `m` individuals.

-A SNP is a position of a nucleotide in the genome where some degree of variation has been observed in a population, with each individual have one of two possible *alleles* at that position on each of a pair of chromosomes.
+A SNP corresponds to a nucleotide position on the genome where some degree of variation has been observed in a population, with each individual have one of two possible *alleles* at that position on each of a pair of chromosomes.
 Three possible types can be observed are: homozygous allele 1, coded as `0x00`, heterzygous, coded as `0x10`, and homozygous allele 2, coded as `0x11`.